Producers' Learning Network

 When and Where is it?

-Our third rotation will run from September 28th to November 14th.
+Our fourth rotation will run between March 20 - May 18, 2017.
 The days of the week and timings of the sessions rotate, giving everyone a chance to attend, and our venue changes between Youngplace Flex Studios, CSI Annex, and CSI Regent Park.

-The Producers’ Learning Network is designed for people who want to work closely with independent artists and small performing arts companies as their producer/manager to help them realize their work for audiences, onstage or elsewhere.
+The PLN Mentoring stream goes back to the original objective for the group, and provides support and learning opportunities specifically for people who want to work closely with independent artists and small performing arts companies as their producer/manager to help them realize their work for audiences, onstage or elsewhere.
 You may have graduated from a post-secondary arts management course and are looking to get connected with artists and hone your skills; you may currently work as a producer/manager, though you never actually planned to, and would like to engage in peer-to-peer professional development; or maybe you’re looking to secure contract or freelance work as a producer and want to increase your knowledge base and network.

 Whatever the case, if you’re into producing and the idea of getting better at it, we invite you to join our network – get a bigger producer-brain, meet some smart people, hook into some great art, and link up with some incredible artists.